Destaq/destaq.github.io/_pages/about.md

 ---
 title: About
 permalink: /about/
-excerpt: Simon Ilincev is a 2x published author, dedicated programmer, and high school senior.
-He is interested in backend web development, and has over three hundred stars on his GitHub repositories.
+excerpt: Simon Ilincev is a 2x published author, dedicated programmer, and CS major at Cornell.
+He is interested in backend web development, and has over four hundred stars on his GitHub repositories.
 ---

 <!--